 Medical malpractice occurs when a healthcare professional breaches the accepted standard of care — the level of skill and treatment a competent provider in the same specialty would have delivered under similar circumstances.
 Proving that breach requires more than a bad outcome; it requires a qualified medical expert to review your case and provide a verified written opinion establishing that negligence occurred.

 Florida’s medical malpractice process also includes a mandatory presuit investigation governed by Florida Statute § 766.106.
 Before any lawsuit can be filed, your attorney must send a Notice of Intent to the prospective defendant, supported by a verified expert medical opinion.
 The defendant then has 90 days to conduct their own investigation, during which both sides may exchange records and take informal statements.
 At the end of that period, the defendant must admit liability, deny the claim, or propose settlement.
-This procedural step is unique to medical malpractice cases in Florida and is one reason why experienced legal representation is so critical from the very beginning.
+This procedural step is unique to medical malpractice cases in Florida and is one reason why skilled legal representation is so critical from the very beginning.

 The statute of limitations in Florida for medical malpractice is two years from the date the injury was discovered or reasonably should have been discovered, with a four-year outer limit under the statute of repose.
 There are narrow exceptions — including cases involving fraudulent concealment by a healthcare provider — that can extend this window.
 Do not wait to speak with an attorney, as missing a deadline can permanently bar your right to recover.